 Best Dental Assistant Schools in Maryland

 If you want to start a career in the dental field without spending years in school, becoming a dental assistant is a solid choice.
-In Maryland, you can complete training in less than a year and get to work helping dentists care for patients.
+In Maryland, you can complete training in about a year and get to work helping dentists care for patients.
 The key is choosing the right program.

 Maryland requires certain duties - like taking X-rays or performing expanded functions - to be done only by trained and qualified assistants.
 That means your school choice will directly affect what you can do on the job.